-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE An interconnected open space network and recreation facilities that provide a range of leisure opportunities and meet the needs of users and the community.
+LEVELS OF SERVICE WE WILL KNOW WE ARE MEETING CURRENT (WE PROVIDE) THE LEVEL OF SERVICE IF PERFORMANCE An interconnected open space network and recreation facilities that provide a range of leisure opportunities and meet the needs of users and the community.
 The total area of park land provided by Council exceeds the industry average, as measured by Yardstick Parkcheck.
-(Target: 16.9 ha per 1000 residents.)
+(Target: 16.9 ha per 1,000 residents.)
 Includes all park and reserve land provided by Tasman District Council, but excludes esplanade strips.
-The area of park land per 1000 residents is 16.8 ha.
-This is the same as in 2015/2016 and above the industry average of 15.9 hectares per 1000 residents.
-Our target in 2015/2016 was 17 pa per 1000 residents.
+The area of park land per 1,000 residents is 16.8 ha.
+This is the same as in 2015/2016 and above the industry average of 15.9 hectares per 1,000 residents.
+Our target in 2015/2016 was 17 ha per 1,000 residents.

+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE An interconnected open space network and recreation facilities that provide a range of leisure opportunities and meet the needs of users and the community (cont.).
 Overall customer satisfaction with the facilities in parks and reserves exceeds 85%, as measured by the triennial Yardstick ParkCheck Visitor Measures Survey.
-ACHIEVED ACHIEVED (Target: not measured.)
+(Target: not measured.)
 Performance was not due to be measured in 2016/2017 (or in 2015/2016).
 Survey work has commenced and we will report results in 2017/2018.
 At least 85% of respondents rate their satisfaction with recreational facilities (which include playing fields and neighbourhood reserves) as "fairly satisfied" or better in the annual residents' surveys.
 In 2017 87% of residents and 89% of users were satisfied or very satisfied with our recreational facilities in 2017.
 7% of residents and 7% of users were not very satisfied.
 These results compare to 92% of residents and 94% of users satisfied or very satisfied in 2016.
 5% of residents and 4% of users were not very satisfied in 2016.
 The results tend to indicate that we are providing the recreational amenities that our residents require.
-See Figure 38 Satisfaction with Recreational Facilities, page 137.
+See Figure 38 Satisfaction with Recreational Facilities, page 144.
 Public toilets at appropriate locations that meet the needs of users and are pleasant to use and maintained to a high standard of cleanliness.
 At least 70% of respondents rate their satisfaction with public toilets as "fairly satisfied" or better in the annual residents' surveys.
 In 2017 61% of residents and 76% of users were satisfied or very satisfied with our public toilets.
 18% of residents and 19% of users were not very satisfied with our public toilets.
 These results compare with 68% of residents and 81% of users satisfied or very satisfied in 2016.
 15% of both residents and users were not very satisfied in 2016.
-We upgraded a number of public toilet during the year and have planned further upgrades for 2017/2018.
-See Figure 39 Satisfaction with Public Toilets, page
+We upgraded a number of public toilets during the year and have planned further upgrades for 2017/2018.
+See Figure 39 Satisfaction with Public Toilets, page 145.